Updated November 24, 2018.

 Yeasts leaven by fermentation, creating gaseous bubbles that expand dough and batters.

 This chemical reaction happens when an alkaline powder, such as baking soda, and an acid powder, such as cream of tartar and/or sodium aluminum sulfate, are activated by moist ingredients containing water molecules.

 Remember those good ‘ole school days when your science teacher mixed sodium bicarbonate and vinegar to demonstrate what a “chemical reaction” was?

 What a foamy mess!

-That’s the kind of bubbly chemical reaction I’m talking about happening with baking powders.
+That is the kind of bubbly chemical reaction I am talking about happening regarding baking powders.

 There are two kinds of baking powders, single acting and double acting.